Best Free Tools for Startups 2026

 View Tool

-2. ClickUp — Best Free Project Management Tool
+ClickUp — Best Free Project Management Tool

 Category: Task & workflow management

-• Unlimited tasks
+• Unlimited tasks and projects

-• Multiple views (List, Board, Calendar)
+• Multiple workflow views (List, Board, Calendar)

-• Basic automation
+• Basic automation features for workflow efficiency

 ClickUp